Asia & the Pacific Policy Studies

 Asia & the Pacific Policy Studies is an Open Access publication with no author publication fees.
 This means accepted authors can publish using a creative commons licence with no attendant article publication charges, and published articles are made permanently freely available to readers online.
-This is made possible by the generous support of the Department of Foreign Affairs and Trade (DFAT) of the Australian Government.
-More detail on the licencing terms is available in section 7 below.
+More detail on the licencing terms available to authors appears in section 7 below.